Geology of Azerbaijan: Mud volcanoes

 It is estimated that 300 of the planet's estimated 700 mud volcanoes sit in Eastern Azerbaijan and the Caspian Sea.

 Mud volcanoes are pervasive within Azerbaijan.
 In local language, mud volcanoes are also known as "pilpila", "yanardag", "bozdagh", "ahtarma", "gaynarja" etc. There are over 220 mud volcanoes in Azerbaijan (Absheron Peninsula, Gobustan, southeast Shirvan plain, Samur-Davachi plain terrane, both Absheron and Baku Archipelago.
 The biggest are Galmas, Toragay, Big Kanizadag etc. Most of them have a cone shape.
 Their height varies in the range from 20 to 400m, whereas base diameter may vary from 100 to 4500m.

 In 2001, one mud volcano 15 kilometers from Baku made world headlines when it suddenly started spewing flames 15 meters high.

 Seismicity

 The first seismic station in Azerbaijan was established soon after 1902 in Baku by E. Nobel.
 Afterwards seismic stations were set in different areas in Azerbaijan (Balakhany, Zurnabd, Shamakhi, Ganja, Nakhchivan, Lankaran, Chilov Island, and Mingechevir).

 Azerbaijan saw devastating earthquakes since ancient times.
 The first reports on "an overall devastating event that destroyed all towns and villages" is dated back to 427 AD.
-In 1139 AD, a devastating earthquake with the magnitude of IX took place in Azerbaijan.
+In 1139 AD, a devastating earthquake with the intensity of IX took place in Azerbaijan.
 The town of Ganja was destroyed completely and gross casualties were reported.
 Goygol Lake was generated as a result of that same earthquake.

 In the AD 19th century, Shamahy town suffered several devastating earthquakes.
 Several of them that occurred in 1856, 1861, and 1872 and 1902 that are considered to be the strongest and most devastating were estimated to have an intensity of VII–X.